wancor1/egggames/readme.md

+#How to use.
-# Click eggs and break them.
+Click eggs and break them.
 That's it.